kisanms/Live_Tracker/README.md

    - Both manager and employee can share there images now
    - manager can now see the images employee under him/her.(in gallery form)
 - **Feb 25**
   - Admin can see the location of empl and manager from ImagesUpdateLocation
+  - Admin can see the images of manager and empl shared
 ## 🎉 Features Implementation
 ### Admin Dashboard
 - Company data management